Who is this article for?

 The best way to protect your files is to take advantage of the benefits of both onsite and offsite backup.
-With CrashPlan, it's easy to get the best possible protection and access with faster onsite backup and secure offsite backup.
+CrashPlan for Small Business makes it easy to get the best possible protection and access with faster onsite backup and secure offsite backup.

-Unlike the kind of compression used to create a JPEG, CrashPlan uses lossless compression.
-That means restored files are identical to the original and you will never experience a loss in quality.
+To increase the efficiency of your backup, the Code42 app compresses your files before sending them to your backup destinations.
+We use lossless compression, which means restored files are identical to the original and you will never experience a loss in quality.

 Whether you're adhering to contractual obligations or simply conscientious about intellectual property, as a photographer you have a vested interest in ensuring that any files you back up are securely protected.
-All CrashPlan products use a rigorous security model that's passed the stringent security audits of numerous large enterprise businesses.
+All CrashPlan for Small Business products use a rigorous security model that's passed stringent security audits.

 Special considerations for photographers